 Students have the opportunity to take a Seoul city tour to get to know and enjoy the city through a past, present, and future lens.
 During Korean Culture Week, the GC program will introduce you to Korean pop culture through a broadcasting station visit and an exclusive meeting with K-Pop stars, as well as show you some traditional Korean landmarks that you can’t miss!
 Finally, students are invited to compete in a program talent show to share their own culture and talents with the group.

 This program is available as a Study Abroad program.
-Participants pay a fee to Kyung Hee University that includes: airport pick-up and drop-off, tuition, excursions, insurance and social activities (walking tour of Seoul and some optional excursions).
+Participants pay a program fee to Kyung Hee University that includes: airport pick-up and drop-off, tuition, excursions, insurance and social activities (walking tour of Seoul and some optional excursions).

 The program and accommodation fee are stated in Korean Won (KRW) There will be additional costs for international airfare, housing, some excursions, passport, health insurance, and local transportation.
 Please meet the education abroad advisor for Korea to discuss your program budget and options.